ichenpipi/cocos-quick-finder/README.en.md

 3. Scroll the mouse wheel to scroll through the list; press the `Up Arrow` or `Down Arrow` to select file; press the `Left Arrow` or `Right Arrow` to locate the current selected file in Assets Panel.

-4. Find and select your target file, click on it or press `Enter` to open(only for scenes and prefabs) or locate it in Assets Panel(for other files).
+4. Find and select your target file, click on it or press `Enter` to open it.

 And then, click on anywhere outside the search bar or press `ESC` to close the search bar.